Strongest Nail Shapes

 Natural Vs Acrylic Nail Strength

-The best way to get rid of soft and bendy nails and create a stronger base is to pick a shape that reduces the surface area of the nail and minimizes stress areas.
+The best way to eliminate soft and bendy nails and create a more substantial base is to choose a shape that reduces the surface area of the nail and minimizes stress points.

-Because of this, acrylic nails are stronger and can accommodate longer shapes without sacrificing strength.
-But even acrylic nails have a limit and have variations of strength depending on the overall shape of the nail.
+But even acrylic nails have a limit and have variations in strength depending on the overall shape of the nail.

 Strongest Nail Shape For Natural Nails

-Another great thing about square or squoval shapes is that they have a smaller surface area, especially when it comes to the area of the nail that extends beyond your finger.
+Another great thing about square or squoval shapes is that they have a smaller surface area, especially when it comes to the location of the nail that extends beyond your finger.

 Natural Nail Shapes Ranked